DeepRank/deeprank2/docs/installation.md

 The quick test should be sufficient to ensure that the software works, while the full test (a few minutes) will cover a much broader range of settings to ensure everything is correct.

 First run `pip install pytest`, if you did not install it above.
 Then run `pytest tests/test_integration.py` for the quick test or just `pytest` for the full test (expect a few minutes to run).

-# Contributing

-If you would like to contribute to the package in any way, please see [our guidelines](CONTRIBUTING.rst).